rdevries-thoughtworks/leap_se/pages/about-us/news/2015/rails-girls-summer-of-code-2015.md

 @posted_at = '2015-11-30'
 @more = true
 @preview_image = '/img/pages/rgsoc.png'

-@preview = "Rails Girls Summer of Code 2015 is over.
-It was a success and we're very happy about the new LEAP webapp features that just got merged !"
+Rails Girls Summer of Code 2015 is over.
+It was a success and we're very happy about the new LEAP webapp features that just got merged!
 We had two teams this year working on two major feature for the [LEAP webapp](https://leap.se/en/docs/platform/services/webapp).
 The webapp is using ruby on rails, so we applied with it to this years RGSOC as an organisation.

 # Bitcoin Payments